Benefits of Hebel in Multi-Residential developments

 Hebel panels are high-performance masonry products containing steel reinforcement with an anti-corrosion layer for maximum strength and durability.

-A Hebel home is a quiet one.
-Building your home with Hebel can significantly reduce the noise transmission between rooms.
-Compared to polystyrene and many fibre cement substrates, use of Hebel for external walls reduces noise from external sources like traffic, meaning more peace and quiet for residents.
+A Hebel home is a quiet one because it reduces noise transmission.
+Compared to polystyrene and many fibre cement substrates, the use of Hebel for external walls reduces noise from external sources like traffic, meaning more peace and quiet for residents.
+When used for party walls it reduces sound transference between properties and for upper storey floors, Hebel minimises noise transferring between levels.

 Hebel is renowned for its fire resistant properties, and is a non-combustible building material.
 Hebel systems have been tested by the CSIRO and are proven to achieve Fire Resistance Levels (FRLs) of 60 minutes through to 240 minutes, and meet or exceed the requirements for all six Bushfire Attack Level (BAL) categories.
 This makes it an ideal choice in bushfire zones.